hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The crowding to the top you should avoid,
 >
-> And know how every dancer is employ'd;
+> And know how every dancer is employed;
 >
 > When in the set, at proper distance stand,
 >